- Pohoiki Bay, Puna

 THE MAINTENANCE FUND CHARTER AMENDMENT was on the ballot in 2012.
 Council member Brenda Ford and I wrote the legislation creating the 2% Maintenance Fund to care for the lands obtained by the 2% Land Fund.
-Maintenance Fund grants are available to community groups who are maintaining Hawai’i Islands treasured places.
+Maintenance Fund grants are available to community groups who are maintaining Hawai’i Islands treasured lands.
 Our intent was to empower these groups to continue their good work and to enable and encourage kuleana and the building of community for these lands.
-The County has made good use of these funds.
-But in the last 5 years there have only been 2 groups that have obtained these funds for a total of $343,800.00 out of the $3,833,000 that has been deposited in this fund since 2018.
+The County has used these funds.
+But in the last 5 years there have only been 6 groups that have obtained these funds for a total of $343,800.00 out of the $3,833,000 that has been deposited in this fund since 2018.
 THAT MEANS THAT LESS THAN 9% OF FUNDS WHERE OBTAINED BY THE NON-PROFITS THEY WERE INTENDED FOR- WHY?
 Charter Commissioner Sally Rice was our champion on the Charter Commission to get the changes that were requested by the non-profits and to move the administration of the Maintenance Fund to the Department of finance.
 Voters approved this measure at the polls in November 2020.
 This should help get these funds to community groups!
 I was a PONC commissioner and these volunteers are strong advocates for land conservation and maintenance.
 Get in touch with your PONC Commissioner and ask their help to obtain Maintenance Funds or how to suggest lands for preservation in your community.
 Only 9% of all deposits in the Maintenance Fund have been received via stewardship grants by land conservation non-profits.
 Here is the information: Maintenance Fund with Critique 1.31.2019 https://debbiehechtdotcom.files.wordpress.com/2018/03/maintenance-fund-with-critique-1.31.2019.pdf

 PROPERTY ACQUISITION PROCESS is available here: http://records.co.hawaii.hi.us/weblink/browse.aspx?dbid=1&startid=13770

-In the above map you can see there are 14 properties that have been purchased and 14 groups that can use assistance.
+In the above map you can see there are 18 properties that have been purchased and 15 groups that can use assistance.
 If you are one of these groups we encourage you to apply to the Public Access and Open Space Commission (PONC).
-There is one property in escrow as of March 1, 2019 that will add 2,200 acres.

 The County should do better to enable and empower our communities and the PONC Commission seems to agree.